mptimch/Email-to-Telegram/README.md

 Copy the token value.

+There is a jar file in project - you can easy download it and use app

 You can write me to Telegram @Mptimch with suggestions for improving the program.
 Besides I am looking for a job and will be glad to any offers.